 When should I receive my redundancy payment?

-Your employer has a duty to pay you your redundancy payment on your final day of employment.
+Your employer has a duty to pay you your redundancy payment following the termination of your employment.
 By law you should receive a statement that details how your payment was calculated.

 You and your employer can also agree a payment date soon after your final day of employment, if you wish.